 check often) - Oldest First:

-- [8/15] All students: By Thursday 9/3 please complete this survey (on-campus, remote, and MCS-Coursera students).
+- [8/10] All students (on-campus and online/Coursera): By Monday 8/28 please complete this survey (on-campus, remote, and MCS-Coursera students).
 Please complete regardless of whether you've managed to successfully register : [Survey]

 All Coursera (MCS-DS) Students

 Go Here For All Course Content: [Coursera MCS Online CS425

 Website] (log in before you access the site)

 should use this current website (not the Coursera website)

 Discussion Forum for all students, on-campus, online and MCS-DS

 (fastest way to get queries answered): Piazza